joshb738/School_District_Analysis/README.md

 #### 3. **Top & Bottom 5 Schools based on Overall Passing percentage**

-   a) With an Overall Passing Percentage of **90.63%** Thomas High has mainted the second-place position in the top 5 schools.
+   a) With an Overall Passing Percentage of **90.63%** Thomas High has maintained the second-place position in the top 5 schools.

    - **Top 5 Schools Revised**
    <p align="left">